wp-plugins/adsense-now-lite/readme.txt

 == Description ==

 Now!
 Plugin for AdSense is the simplest possible way to generate revenue from your blog using Google AdSense.
 Aiming at simplicity, Now!
 Plugin for AdSense does only one thing: it puts your AdSense code in up to three spots in your posts and pages (both existing ones and those yet to be written).
 The admin interface of this plugin uses a highly functional and modern interface based on the twitter bootstrap framework with generous, context-sensitive help on every single option.

+= Live Demo =

+**AdSense Now! admin interface is feature-rich, user-friendly and functional.
+Please visit this fully operational [live demo site](http://demo.thulasidas.com/adsense-now "Play with Easy AdSense Admin Interface") to see what it can do for you.**

 = Features =